asam-group/rrclust/README.md

 ## Examples

-Since the Pension Register data are not public, we offer two examples with randomly generated data which are used to demonstrate the workflow of this package.
+Since the Swiss Pension Register (CCO/FSIO) data are not public, we offer two examples with randomly generated data which are used to demonstrate the workflow of this package.

 ### Example step by step with randomly generated data